kfatehi/ydm/README.md

+**Warning** This is pre-release software.
+Please don't use it yet... unless you've made sure it does what you expect which most likely means you'd have contributed code to it.
+The only reason it is already on npm is so that I don't have to change the name again...

+---

 # ydm

 `ydm` is a command line tool to help manage and automate the complexity encountered in sophisticated uses of Docker.